thepoly/docs/Style Guide.md

 When referring to someone who is a current graduate or doctorate student at RPI, refer to them as a graduate or PhD student, respectively.
 If they graduated from RPI with some degree previously, indicate that as outlined above, e.g., *graduate student John F. Kennedy ’63*, or *PhD student Rosa Parks*.
 Note the lack of punctuation for “PhD”.

-When referring to someone who graduated more than 90 years ago (before 1931 as of 2021), indicate the class year by following the person’s name with “Class of XXXX” preceded and followed by commas, e.g. *Allen B. DuMont, Class of 1924,* is considered the father of modern TV.
+When referring to someone who graduated more than 90 years ago (before 1935 as of 2025), indicate the class year by following the person’s name with “Class of XXXX” preceded and followed by commas, e.g. *Allen B. DuMont, Class of 1924,* is considered the father of modern TV.

-When referring to someone who graduated with multiple degrees from Rensselaer, choose the date of their earliest degree.
+When referring to someone who graduated with multiple degrees from Rensselaer, choose the date of their earliest degree, unless they are a current student.
+If they are a current student, write out all degrees. e.g. *John Smith '25, '27G*.

 #### Clubhouse Pub
 Located on the third floor of the Union, this is the only place on campus any undergraduates, regardless of age, are allowed to drink on campus.